Increasing positive monoids of ordered fields are FF-monoids: Proof of the Main Theorem

 for some $n \in \nn$ and $x'_1, \dots, x'_n \in P'^\bullet$.
 Since each $x'_i$ belongs to $P^\bullet$, it follows that $x$ can be written as the sum of at least $n$ atoms of $P$.
-This implies that $n \le N$, and so $x$ can be expressed as the sum of at most $N$ elements of $P'^\bullet$.
-Then we can choose $n$ in \eqref{eq:BF implies hereditarily atomicity} to be maximal.
+This implies that $n \le N$, and so~$x$ can be expressed as the sum of at most $N$ elements of $P'^\bullet$.
+Then we can choose~$n$ in \eqref{eq:BF implies hereditarily atomicity} to be maximal.
 In this case, each $x'_i$ must be an atom of $P'$.
-This implies that $P'$ is atomic.
+This implies that~$P'$ is atomic.
 Because the submonoid $P'$ of $P$ was arbitrarily taken, $P$ happens to be hereditarily atomic. \end{proof}

 The converse of Proposition~\ref{prop:BF implies hereditarily atomicity} does not hold.
-For instance, according to \cite[Theorem~5.5]{GG16}, if $\{p_n\}$ is an enumeration of the prime numbers, then the Puiseux monoid $P = \langle 1/p_n \mid n \in \nn \rangle$ is hereditarily atomic.
+For example, according to \cite[Theorem~5.5]{GG16}, if $\{p_n\}$ is an enumeration of the prime numbers, then the Puiseux monoid $P = \langle 1/p_n \mid n \in \nn \rangle$ is hereditarily atomic.
 However, for every $n \in \nn$, the element $1$ is the sum of $p_n$ copies of the atom $1/p_n$ and, therefore, $P$ is not a BF-monoid.
-On the other hand, an atomic monoid that does not satisfy the bounded factorization property might not be hereditarily atomic.
+On the other hand, the positive condition on Proposition~\ref{prop:BF implies hereditarily atomicity} is not superfluous.
+For instance, the multiplicative monoid of the polynomial ring $\qq[X]$ is factorial and, in particular, a BF-monoid; however, its submonoid $\zz^\bullet + \qq[X]$ is not atomic (see \cite[Example~3]{sC14}) Finally, an atomic positive monoid that fails to be a BF-monoid might not be hereditarily atomic.
 The next example sheds light upon this.

 \begin{example} Let $\{p_n\}$ be a strictly increasing sequence comprising the odd prime numbers.
 Consider the Puiseux monoid of $\qq$

 Since each odd prime divides exactly one element of the set $\mathsf{d}(A)$, it follows that $\mathcal{A}(P) = A$.
 Thus, $P$ is atomic.
 Moreover, the fact that $1$ is the sum of $2^np_n$ copies of the atom $1/(2^np_n)$ for every $n \in \nn$ implies that $P$ is not a BF-monoid.
 On the other hand, the element $1/2^n$ is the sum of $p_n$ copies of the atom $1/(2^np_n)$ for every $n \in \nn$ and, therefore, the antimatter monoid $\langle 1/2^n \mid n \in \nn \rangle$ is a submonoid of $P$.
 Hence $P$ fails to be hereditarily atomic. \end{example}